craftidev/TranscriptToPGN/README.md

 # Use
-CLI to convert your manuscript chess scoresheet into valid PGN format to import anywhere you want with timestamps.
+CLI tool to convert your manuscript chess scoresheet into valid PGN format to import anywhere you want with timestamps.
 Just follow the prompted instructions.

 # Activity diagram
 ```mermaid